-- 1. After you create an IBM ServeRAID Command Line Programs Diskette using Diskette Factory or by downloading the image from the IBM Support Page on the World Wide Web, start the server. - 2.
-After the operating system loads, insert the IBM ServeRAID Command Line Programs Diskette into the diskette drive.

-3. If you are using NetWare, go to step 5 on page 53.
+- 1. Start the server. - 2.
+After the operating system loads, insert the IBM ServeRAID Command Line Programs Diskette into the diskette drive. - 3.
+If you are using NetWare, go to step 5 on page 94.
 If you are using Windows NT or OS/2, create an IPSADM directory on your hard disk drive.
 To do this, go to the operating system command prompt and type: